ablakey/pointless.click/docs/projects/learning_rust.md

 }
 ```

-`x + 1`  is the same as `return x + 1;`.
+In Rust if the final line of a function is an expression, the function will return the result of that expression. `x + 1`  is the same as `return x + 1;`.
 It's a bit surprising that Rust would have "for the sake of conciseness" syntax like this.

 My guess is that without it, some syntax will get _really_ messy.
 Probably when defining arms of a `match` statement and such.